fedidcg/login-element/README.md

 </a>
 ```

-The problem here is that, because this is just any other combination of low level HTML tags, the agentic browser can't infer federated login is offered as an option.
+The problem here is that, because this is just any other combination of low level HTML tags, the agentic browser infers the options for federated login statistically, which has lower precision and recall when the agent has access to structured tools.

-What’s the best way that website authors can annotate their page to make agentic browsersbetter aware of their federated login flows?
+The problem is: what’s the best way that website authors can annotate their page to make agentic browsers better aware of their federated login flows?

 ## Goals